Table of Contents

 Every study points to the prolonged, neglected, unattended crying as the source of these problems.
 Infant developmental specialist, Dr. Michael Lewis concluded that “The single most important influence of a child’s intellectual development is the responsiveness of the mother to the cues of her baby.”

-Even when soothing techniques don’t appear to comfort your baby, the simple act of responding to their distress and engaging with them while they are crying is helping them immensely in developing a secure attachment.
+Even when soothing techniques don’t appear to comfort your baby, the simple act of responding to their distress and engaging with them while crying is helping them immensely in developing a secure attachment.

 It may comfort you to know that while the attempts at soothing may not quell the crying spell itself, the building blocks of the relationship between you and your baby are being set, even when it feels imperceptible.
 This will enable your child to outgrow the distress of their colic in a matter of months.